nasa/earthdata-search/README.md

     npm run test

+To run Jest in `watch` mode

+    npm run test:watch

-To get coverage on modules run
+To only get coverage on files tested run

     npm run test:watch-lite

-test coverage will be updated in the coverage directory to see breakdown use
+Test coverage will be updated in the coverage directory to see breakdown use

     open coverage/lcov-report/index.html

 ### Deployment